 At the discretion of the applicant's program Admission Committee, Program Director and Dean of the College, applicants who do not meet the minimum requirements for a program, but who appear to be capable of performing well in graduate work, may be accepted provisionally.
 The provisional acceptance will be lifted upon the student's successful completion of the specific provisional requirements cited in their provisional acceptance letter.
-Failure to meet the conditions and requirements of the provisional acceptance within the first year of graduate work will result in the student being academically suspended or dismissed.
+Failure to meet the conditions and requirements of the provisional acceptance work will result in the student being academically suspended or dismissed.